It takes about 30 minutes of driving to charge a car battery while driving completely, provided the battery was almost charged before starting.

 This is because most car batteries have an average charge storage capacity of 48 Ah (Amp-hours).
 A car puts out much more current than most mains chargers.

-It’ll take a car less than an hour to fully restore the battery’s charge.
-In comparison, you should expect a basic charger to take at least 4 to 6 hours to resupply the same battery.
+It’ll take a car less than an hour to fully replenish the battery’s charge.
+In comparison, you should expect a standard charger to take at least 4 to 6 hours to resupply the same battery.

 A trickle charge will, of course, take longer – perhaps up to two or three days.